 Narendra Modi – The Gamechanger

 Spending time with the PM, the author of this book not only borrows from his interviews with the man himself, but also his close relatives.
-Containing facets from Narendra Modi’s life, which haven’t ever been heard about before, look towards The Gamechanger for exclusive material.
+Containing facets from Narendra Modi’s life, which haven’t ever been heard about before, look towards The Gamechanger for never-before seen material.
 A pro-Modi account by Sudesh Verma, the book contains inspiring stories of with perseverance and passion that have defined NaMo’s journey to where he is today.

 Narendra Modi: A Political Biography